- Michael Moesgaard Andersen on how to accelerate growth by way of data-driven innovation

 A new method of creating value

-We are looking at a new way of creating value.
+We are looking at a new way of creating innovation and value.
 If you don’t create value out of your strategic innovation, it does not matter.
 In the forthcoming book, we work with a formula where we get closer to an understanding of what real innovation could look like.
 We work with two methods.